abacaj/unofficial-chatgpt-api/README.md

 To get the initial session tokens:

 1. Visit: https://chat.openai.com/chat
-2. Open network tab in chrome: find request to url https://chat.openai.com/api/auth/session
+2. Open devtools in chrome: visit the application tab
-3. Click on the request, click on cookies
+3. Click on cookies in the left under storage, click on the chat.openai.com domain
-4. At the bottom it will say "Response Cookies"
-5. Copy the value of the first cookie and paste it in the client (Name: `__Secure-next-auth.session-token.0`)
+4. Copy the value of the first cookie and paste it in the client (Name: `__Secure-next-auth.session-token.0`)
-6. Copy the value of the second cookie and paste it in the client (Name: `__Secure-next-auth.session-token.1`)
+5. Copy the value of the second cookie and paste it in the client (Name: `__Secure-next-auth.session-token.1`)

 ### Chatting